AP6YC/DCCR/docs/src/man/contributing.md

 ### Package Structure

-The `DCCR` package has the following file structure:
+The `DCCR` project has the following file structure:

 ```console
 DCCR